gooy/js-deco/readme.md

 ## Usage

-The decoratos can be imported as a group:
+The decorators can be imported as a group:

     import {Decorators as deco} from "js-deco";